UnDeveloperMas/python-ip-info/README.md

 # English Version
 Python IP Info, Simple tool that gives information about an IP address with the IPinfo.io API

-# Warning
+> [!CAUTION]
-I am not responsible for any malicious use of this program, I only developed it for fun and to practice, I hope you understand
+> I am not responsible for any malicious use of this program, I only developed it for fun and
+> to practice, I hope you understand

 # Requirements
 -Have Python installed